MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/go/setup-go.md

 title: Setup Go
 ---

+{% raw %}

 Repo: [actions/setup-go](https://github.com/actions/setup-go)

 > Set up your GitHub Actions workflow with a specific version of Go

-## Sample
+## Samples

 ### Download a single Go version

+The Go version will be the **latest** unless you specify a version.

+Previously downloaded versions will be used from **cache**, to save on downloading.
+Which means if omit the version, I think you'd end up loading from cache 1.15 even when 1.18 is latest.

 ```yaml
 steps: